computationalmystic/project4-group13/overview.md

 |	18	|	Administrator View	|		|
 |	19	|	Course/Section Creation	|		|
 |	20	|	API to send data to frontend	|		|

+## Things to Start With
+Before many of the methods in this application can be implemented, we need to build the "framework" of this project.
+This includes a Relational Database system to hold/serve information (this will be on a server).
+At the same time there will need to be a web server to host the frontend of the application.
+The frontend itself can also begin construction while all of this is being done.
+Finally, there will need to be some kind of API to move information between the frontend and backend.